Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Examples

-that is convex in $t$ for any distribution $F$ admitting a log-concave PDF $f=F'$ \citep[Section 3]{pratt_concavity_1981}.
-See Example \ref{exa:Logit} for specific distributions satisfying this criterion. \end{example} \begin{example} [\textbf{Logistic Calibration}] In the setting of average treatment effect estimation under a conditional independence assumption with a high-dimensional vector of controls, consider the \textit{logit propensity score model}
+which is convex in $t$ for any distribution $F$ admitting a positive and log-concave PDF $f=F'$ \citep[Section 3]{pratt_concavity_1981}.
+See Example \ref{exa:Logit} for specific distributions satisfying this criterion.
+As for binary response, we focus on the logit and probit cases. \end{example}